-The Human Resources Compensation Division, administers overtime and compensatory time pay policies in compliance with the Fair Labor Standards Act (FLSA.), and provides for management a Reference Manual which sets forth all related policies covering compensation for overtime hours and compensatory policies.
-In addition, the Compensation Division is responsible for classifying all City of Chattanooga Government positions either exempt or non-exempt.
+The Human Resources Compensation Division administers overtime and compensatory time pay policies in compliance with the Fair Labor Standards Act (FLSA.), the Compensation Division is responsible for classifying all City of Chattanooga Government positions either exempt or non-exempt.

 The FLSA is a federal law that governs the payment of minimum wage, overtime rates, compensatory time, recordkeeping of hours worked, and other criteria relating to wages and hours of work for non-exempt employees, including government employees.
 Section 3(s)(1)(C) of the FLSA covers all public agency employees of a State, a political subdivision of a State, or an interstate government agency.